hsolgaard/zha-bindings-manager/README.md

 ### Real-world example

-A user noticed that an outside light kept turning on whenever the wrong switch was pressed.
-The switch wasn't faulty.
-Home Assistant wasn't involved.
-The user wasn't pressing the wrong button.
+I originally built ZHA Bindings Manager after an outside light in my own network kept turning on 'randomly'.
+The switch was not faulty.
+Home Assistant was not involved, and the automation configuration appeared correct.

-The cause was an unexpected direct Zigbee binding that had been forgotten.
+The cause was an old direct Zigbee binding that had been forgotten.
+Once the network was visualised, the rogue relationship was immediately obvious.
-A simple visual overview immediately revealed the rogue binding.

 Without visibility, problems like this can be extremely difficult to diagnose.

 ### Design philosophy